pastranacl/IAcobus/README.md

                     verbose=True)
 ```

-The `cost` is an array with the cost for each epoch, useful for reppresenting training curves.
+The `cost` is an array with the cost for each epoch, and this is useful for reppresenting training curves.

 | Argument        | Description                |
 |   ---            | ---                        |